-In ancient times, Chinese scholars tended to study at old-style private schools, or be home schooled, where they would write calligraphy or work on paintings.
+In ancient times, Chinese scholars tended to study at private schools or be home schooled, where they would write calligraphy or work on paintings.
 In the winter, their hands and feet would go numb from the bitter cold.
 When officials or noblemen went to their offices or visited friends, it was simply too cold for them to warm themselves by the fire in their carriages or sedan chairs.

-This led to a new creation—a warmer that could be carried by hand without scalding.
+This led to a new creation — a warmer that could be carried by hand without scalding.
 The hand warmer later became widely used for study, among the common people, and even in the royal palace.

-The hand warmer is thought to have originated during the Spring and Autumn Period (770-476 B.C.), in the State of Chu.
+The hand warmer is thought to have originated during the Spring and Autumn Period (770-476 B.C.) in the State of Chu.
 The environment there was very humid, so the people would burn vanilla in a stove with small holes to dry the air.
 The fragrance from the burner would keep mosquitoes and flies away.
 Later, the ancient craftsmen got inspiration from such burners and designed the easily carried hand warmers.

 With changing times, the copper hand warmers ceased to be used in everyday life, and were eventually forgotten by the people.
 However, they made a comeback in the early 1990s, when they emerged in books and magazines, or at auctions.
 Their exotic appearance and magnificent craftsmanship caught the eyes of many.